mignon-p/butterfly-hw/README.md

 so it could potentially be repurposed, such as to control speed or color instead.)

+The nightlight [plugs into a standard USB power adapter][10] (phone charger), which handles the AC-to-DC conversion.

 ## Bill of Materials

 * D1-D18 (qty 18) - 5mm through-hole NeoPixel.
 SparkFun part